omkarkulkarni2704/omkarkulkarni2704/README.md

 - 📫 How to reach me **omkarkulkarni2704@gmail.com**

-- ⚡ Interesting Fun fact **Java was named while James Gosling was enjoying a cup of coffee.**
+- ⚡ Interesting Fun fact: **Java was named while James Gosling was enjoying a cup of coffee.**

 ## Languages & Tools